Today’s post will cover the processor configuration available in Hyper-V.

 - Remote Desktop Services Infrastructure.

-Hopefully Microsoft ® will add in future Hyper-V release add or remove Virtual Processors on the fly 🙂
+Hopefully Microsoft will add this feature in the next release of Hyper-V (add/remove Virtual Processors on the fly).

 Enjoy your day!